HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 unset.bat
 ```

-> **_NOTE:_** By applying the above change, any change you apply in DX WebEngine will not be persisted.
+> **_NOTE:_** By applying the above change, any change you apply in DX Compose WebEngine will not be persisted.
 All your changes will be lost as soon as the container is stopped.

 ## Create the correct certificates
 ```